albazarova/DNAorigins/README.md

 # DNAorigins
-Supplementary code for paper on Bayesian inference of DNA origin properties from NGS data.
+Supplementary code for paper on Bayesian inference of DNA origin statistics from NGS data.

 The repository consists of two .cpp source files essential for running an algorithm.